Penn Museum: Mexico and Central America

 Penn Museum's Mesoamerican collections include objects from Mexico, Guatemala, Belize, El Salvador, Honduras, Nicaragua, Panama and Costa Rica.
 The American Section's ethnographic collections from Mesoamerica include strong collections of masks, ceramics, and textiles from Guatemala, and very small collections from Mexico, Panama, Costa Rica, Nicaragua, and El Salvador.
 In Guatemala, Robert Burkitt acquired ethnographic ceramics, textiles, tools, hammocks, fans and gourds from the Alta Verapaz the early twentieth century.

 The museum houses the outstanding Lilly de Jongh Osborne collection of 19th and early 20th century Guatemalan textiles, exceptional because of its complete outfits for men, women and children acquired systematically across different Guatemalan villages.
 This collection includes raw material and other objects and tools related to weaving.
 Ruben Reina studied the production of ceramics in Guatemala in the 1960s and 1970s, and collected ceramics and textiles from the region.
 The Section houses a large collection of Guatemalan masks amassed by James Moore in the 1960s.

-The Penn Museum conducted an excavation of the Mayan city of Tikal, Guatemala from 1956 to 1970.
+Penn Museum conducted an excavation of the Mayan city of Tikal, Guatemala from 1956 to 1970.
 Many important artifacts from this excavation are on view in the museum, along with several stelae from the contemporary cities of Caracol and Piedras Negras.
 The gallery also displays many Aztecan, Oaxacan, and Teotihuacano artifacts.

 On November 16, 2019, the Penn Museum launched a new exhibit entitled "The Mexico and Central America Gallery."
 This gallery features art and artifacts from eight Central American countries, including Guatemala, El Salvador, and Nicaragua.
 Specifically, one object of importance that is on display is Stela 14, a limestone rock with intricate carvings that stands at ten feet tall.
 Tatiana Proskouriakoff excavated this object in Piedras Negras, and at the time of its discovery, archaeologists could not decipher the Mayan hieroglyphics engraved in it.
 Proskouriakoff cross-referenced the glyphs on the Stela to historical events, eventually decoding the hieroglyphic language.
 Proskouriakoff's discovery transformed the field of Maya Studies.